The Issues

 • 8% of them had been hit in the head over 20 times in the past year.

 People affected may not receive appropriate treatment due to being unaware of the link between these assaults and delayed symptoms.
-An Brain injury caused by strangulation, for example, will not show up immediately, but can develop in the weeks and months after the event.
+A brain injury caused by strangulation, for example, will not show up immediately, but can develop in the weeks and months after the event.
 Similarly, concussion/mild-brain injuries, do not show-up on brain scans, but are identified only by symptoms, cognitive testing and history of physical trauma.
-One study indicated that functional impairment was present for up to 33% of cases at 3 months and 22% at 1 year.[iv]
+One study indicated that functional impairment was present for up to 33% of cases at 3 months and 22% at 1 year.[v]

-Domestic violence service providers should screen everyone who seeks services for brain injury, and, when an brain injury is suspected, refer for specialised screening, evaluation, and services.
+Underreporting highlights the need for increased awareness and improved assessment procedures to address the hidden aspects of intimate-partner violence.
+Domestic violence service providers should screen everyone who seeks services for brain injury, and, when a brain injury is suspected, refer for specialised screening, evaluation, and services.

 Related Projects